hbbtsk/AURA/README.md

 └── assets/            # Optional resource index
 ```

-The Director automatically activates entities present in the field—no keyword matching required.
+The Director will automatically activate entities present in the field—no keyword matching required.

 ---